brianmhunt/brianmhunt.github.io/_posts/2014-07-09-pubsub-promises.md

   promise.then(obs)
 {% endhighlight %}

-When the promise completes it passes the value to the observable.
+When the promise completes it passes the promised value to the observable.

 # `resolve_when` something is published